Fliplet/fliplet-cli/docs/API/components/list-from-data-source.md

 ### `beforeShowDetails`

-(Function(`options`)) Function executed before showing the entry detail view, after the entry detail data is ready.
-The `options` parameter contains the following properties.
+(Function(`opt`)) Function executed before showing the entry detail view, after the entry detail data is ready.
+The `opt` parameter contains the following properties.
 Return a rejected Promise if you need to stop the entry from opening.
   - `src` (String) HTML source for the detail view template
   - `data` (Object) Data being used for rendering the detail view template

 ### `afterShowDetails`

-(Function(`options`)) Function executed after the entry detail view is shown.
-The `options` parameter contains the following properties.
+(Function(`opt`)) Function executed after the entry detail view is shown.
+The `opt` parameter contains the following properties.
   - `config` (Object) Configuration used to initialize the component
   - `src` (String) HTML source for the detail view template
   - `data` (Object) Data being used for rendering the detail view template

 ### `deleteData`

-(Function(`options`)) Function used to delete an entry.
-The `options` parameter contains the following properties.
+(Function(`opt`)) Function used to delete an entry.
+The `opt` parameter contains the following properties.
   - `entryId`
   - `config` (Object) Configuration used to initialize the component
   - `id` (Number) Component instance ID